openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

     non-ReLU based CNN.
 - `"stat_subset_size"` - size of subset to calculate activations statistics used for quantization.
 The whole dataset is used if no parameter specified.
 We recommend using not less than 300 samples.
+- `"stat_batch_size"` - size of batch to calculate activations statistics used for quantization.
+1 if no parameter specified.

 ### Optional parameters